keystonejs/keystone/docs/guides/intro-to-graphql.md

 - `allUsers`
 - `_allUsersMeta`
 - `User`
-- `_UserMeta`
+- `_UsersMeta`

 ### allUsers

 Retrieves all items from the user list.
-The `allUsers` queries accept a set standard list of query arguments that allow you to search, limit and filter results.
+The `allUsers` query also allows you to search, limit and filter results.
 See: [Search and Filtering](#search-and-filtering).

 #### Usage